-The appeal must be a written request to the JCU Financial Aid Supervisor at financialaid@johncabot.edu within 14 calendar days of the federal aid withdrawal notification.
-The Financial Aid Supervisor will notify the student of the appeal decision within 7 calendar days.
+The appeal must be a written request to the JCU Financial Aid Office at financialaid@johncabot.edu.
+The Financial Aid Office will notify the student of the appeal decision within 7 calendar days.
 If the appeal is unsuccessful, the student will be placed on Federal Aid Withdrawal.
 If the appeal is successful, the student must enter an Academic Plan with the Dean of Academics and will be placed on Federal Aid Probation for the subsequent semester.